White Flowers - A Guide to White Flowers

 sincerity, modesty and innocence, whereas at the same time, they are often used in funerals and

 commemorations in order to symbolize the supreme light of God and the heavens above.

 You can suggest sincerity and appreciation when offering a white flower bouquet.
 They express a truthful, clean and open heart and bring brightness and light to the recipient’s life.

-dramatic white flowers such as white lilies or
+whether you use dramatic white flowers such as

 If you are not confident about choosing the perfect color combination for your white flower arrangements, here are some tips which will guide you:

 - You can obtain an enlarging effect in your living space if you decide to use white flower arrangements.
 But be careful since too much white will cause a clinical effect.

 - White flower arrangements become warmer if you try mixing them with red flowers or yellow flowers.